webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 Lots of new projects are starting to appear in the broadcast space that use WebRTC.
 The protocol has a lot to offer for both the publisher and consumer of media.

-WebRTC being in the browser makes for it easy for users to publish video.
+WebRTC being in the browser makes it easy for users to publish video.
 It removes the requirement for users to download a new client.
 Any platform that has a web browser can publish video.
 Publishers can then send multiple tracks and modify/remove them at anytime.
 This is a huge improvement over legacy protocols that only allowed one audio/one video track per connection.